ryanwilsond/belte/docs/Current/ControlFlow.md

 ## 2.8 Defer Statements

-`defer` statements defer the execution of an expression to the end of the current block, regardless of how the block exits.
+`defer` statements defer the execution of a statement to the end of the current block, regardless of how the block exits.

 For example: